-Covid-19 cases exceed 100,000 a day for the first time, even as the nation is split on the pandemic vs. the economy
+Coronavirus cases exceed 100,000 in one day for the first time, even as the nation is split on the pandemic vs. the economy

 On the other side of the gulf are those who see the accelerating pandemic and a possibly very deadly period ahead.

 “It is demoralizing to feel like: Here we are in November.
 A third surge is not just underway, but has already surpassed past surges.
-And people still don’t understand what’s happening and what’s at stake,” Murray, of Boston University, said.
+And people still don’t understand what’s happening and what’s at stake,” said Murray of Boston University.

 “We are in the middle of an emergency.
 We have cases higher than they have ever been since this pandemic started, and yet you will have people paying less attention than ever to covid,” Murray said.
 “We as a country are not in a place right now where it’s safe to do that.”

-Jeremy Duda in Chandler, Ariz.; Alexandra Hinojosa in El Paso; and Jacqueline Dupree and Karin Brulliard in Washington contributed to this report.
+Jeremy Duda in Chandler, Ariz., Alexandra Hinojosa in El Paso, and Jacqueline Dupree and Karin Brulliard in Washington contributed to this report.